lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 This page will cover a series of types of `samtools` task pipeline architectures on a number of GCP Services.
 Most examples will use Cloud Storage buckets for input/output files.
 Shown below is a reference architecture which shows multiple options on GCP.

-- Single task group pipeline (script)
+- Single task (or group) as a pipeline, using a script
-- Containerized pipeline - get a container vs make a container (gcr)
+- Containerized pipeline - use a public container (from gcr.io) vs build a container
-- Using different GCP compute services
+- Using different GCP compute services - raw VM, other

 <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/images/option-arch.png" width=900>